iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.governmentofjersey.jerseycovidalert___1.0.5/report.md

 <img src="4_star_reviews_wordcloud.png" alt="com.governmentofjersey.jerseycovidalert 4 reviews"/>
 </p>

+> Useful beyond its track trace function.
+Provides broad range of latest stats and other info.
+Surprisingly it does not provide up to date behaviour guidance and rules information.<br> :date: __2020-12-19 01:22:15__

 > Pretty straightforward.
 NHS app has built in QR scanner for venue check-in which this app is missing.<br> :date: __2020-12-05 01:22:57__

 > Constantly getting "cannot contact server" error message.
 Edit The fixed version does now work.
 Easy to use.
 Now a 4 star app (can't give 5 stars until I've met someone with covid!,)<br> :date: __2020-10-15 18:20:59__